hasura/graphql-engine/community/boilerplates/serverless-triggers/zeit-now/go/echo/README.md

 # Go Echo on Zeit

+If you haven't already, follow the first part of instructions [here](../../).

 This is an example which echoes the event back, written in Golang.

 ### Create a table